LionAndDeer/d3FrameworkBundle/README.md

 # d3FrameworkBundle

-Add the content of the extra block to your composer.json to use our recipe
+Add the content of the extra block to your composer.json to use our recipe:
 ```json
 {
   "extra": {